PufferFinance/website-docs/docs/validator-tickets.md

 Puffer changes this incentive landscape through the use of VTs.
 Since NoOps have already purchased VTs, they stand to gain nothing from underperforming since they cannot recoup this initial payment (as days pass and their VTs are burned), even if they maintain their validator balance.
 Thus, for a NoOp to turn a profit, they must perform at least on par with the average validator.
 Those who excel can earn even more.

-While VTs provide strong disincentives for slashing, to further protect the staker's ETH, Puffer requires a [1 or 2 ETH](/reference/faq#%EF%B8%8F-how-many-eth-do-i-need-to-run-a-puffer-node) bond and for NoOps to use [anti-slashing technology](/technology/secure-signer) for defense-in-depth.
+While VTs provide strong disincentives for slashing, to further protect the staker's ETH, Puffer requires a [2 ETH](/reference/faq#%EF%B8%8F-how-much-eth-do-i-need-to-run-a-puffer-node) bond.

 This new approach neatly tackles two traditional problems: